Draft Housing Policy Plan ready for comment

 Help inform and provide guidance for local housing planning.

-The planning process will be the result of genuine collaboration between policy makers, practitioners, advocates, elected officials, citizens, community groups, and other stakeholders.
-Learn more about our Housing Policy Plan Work Group.
+The planning process reflects genuine collaboration between policy makers, practitioners, advocates, elected officials, citizens, community groups, and other stakeholders.
+Learn more about the Housing Policy Plan Work Group.